EXCLUSIVE-Soros' son strikes out on his own

 By Jennifer Ablan and Matthew Goldstein

-NEW YORK, March 30 The upheaval within billionaire investor George Soros’ firm continues as one of his sons is separating some of his personal fortune to manage it himself.
+NEW YORK, March 30 The tumult within billionaire investor George Soros’ firm continues as one of his sons is separating some of his personal fortune to manage it himself.

 Jonathan Soros, who stepped down in September from day-to-day management of Soros Fund Management LLC, plans to hire at least one of his father's key employees, say two people familiar with the situation.